browserengineering/book/book/animations.md

 As I explained in [Chapter 11](visual-effects.md#browser-compositing), Skia sometimes caches surfaces internally.
 So you might think that Skia has a way to say "please cache this surface".
-And there is---the way is for the user of Skia to keep around a `skia.Surface` across multiple raster-and-draw executions.^[Skia will keep alive the rastered content associated with the `Surface` object until it's garbage collected].
-In other words, we'll need to do the caching ourselves, and this feature is not built into Skia itself in a simple-to-use form.
+And there is---keep around a `skia.Surface` object across multiple raster-and-draw executions and use the `draw` method on the surface to draw it into the canvas.^[Skia will keep alive the rastered content associated with the `Surface` object until it's garbage collected.]
+In other words, we'll need to do the caching ourselves.
+This feature is not built into Skia itself in a trivial-to-use form.

-We're now ready to start digging into the compositing algorithm and how to implement it.
-The goal of compositing is to allocate a new `skia.Surface` for an animating visual effect, in order to avoid the cost of re-rastering it on every animation frame.
-But what does that mean exactly?
+Let's start digging into the compositing algorithm and how to implement it.
+The plan is to cache the "contents" of an animating visual effect in a new `skia.Surface` and store it somewhere.
+But what does "contents" mean exactly?
 If opacity is animating, which parts of the web page should we cache in the surface?
-To answer that, let's revisit the structure of our display lists.
-We'll need a way to print out the(recursive, tree-like) display list in a useful form.
+To answer that, let's revisit the \structure of our display lists.

-[^debug] Add a base class called `DisplayItem` and make all display list commands inherit from it, and move the `cmds` field to that class (or pass nothing if they don't have any, like `DrawText`); here's `SaveLayer` for
+It'll be helpful to be able to print out the (recursive, tree-like) display list in a useful form.[^debug] Add a base class called `DisplayItem` and make all display list commands inherit from it, and move the `cmds` field to that class (or pass nothing if they don't have any, like `DrawText`); here's `SaveLayer` for example:
-example:

 [^debug]: This code will also be very useful to you while debugging your compositing implementation.